Aramid Fiber vs Carbon Fiber

 The negative thermal expansion of the fibers is very similar to that of carbon fibers.
 However, there is somewhat lower compressive resistance alongside a higher impact resistance.
 This wouldn't produce a noticeable difference in most applications, but it's very important when producing safety shields and cowls for powerful engines.

-The luxury applications of these materials often involves creating cases for phones, watches, and other personal items.
+The luxury applications of these materials often involve creating cases for phones, watches, and other personal items.
 And while it may be considered a luxury, it is still a smart investment.
 You simply won't find a more durable phone case than one made from Aramid or carbon fibers.
 But once again, there are some minor differences between the two that will impact the final product.

 Another big difference is the electrical conductivity of the material.
 Carbon fiber is a conductive material.
-This is problematic for phone cases because if the case touches the antenna it will severely impact the signal.
+This can be problematic for phone cases because if the case touches the antenna it will severely impact the signal.
 In the past, it was never a good idea to use a carbon fiber phone case.

 Luckily, we've found ways to work around this with carbon fiber cases.
 Each luxury case is designed for a specific model of phone.
 Knowing where the antenna is on the phone allows us to design the case in a way that does not interfere with the phone's signal.